preignition/program-user-guide/accessible-data/survey/README.md

 ## Structure of the Course

-The course follows the life cycle of building, testing, sharing and analyzing a survey and is divided into 5 sessions:
+The course follows the life cycle of building, testing, sharing and analyzing a survey.
+It is divided into 5 sessions:

 1. Creating a new survey.
 2. Adding accessibility options
-3. Translating a survey in different languages
+3. Translating a survey into different languages
 4. Testing and sharing your survey
-5. Analysing your survey responses and exporting your survey data
+5. Analyzing your survey responses and exporting your survey data

 The training course does not cover every feature which is offered.

-Links to [Guidance Notes](../../guidance-notes) which cover additional and advanced features are provided under the relevant section.
+Links to [Guidance Notes](../../guidance-notes) which cover additional and advanced features are provided under the relevant training session.

 ## Time Commitment